katcipis/katcipis.github.io/_drafts/restless-restfull.md

 principle that applies equally to both software architecture and the traditional field of building architecture.
 ```
+Of course I could be wrong, but it seems that "social requirements" of the system
+involves people that are going to use the system and the ones that are going to develop
+it too, and since it is a social aspect it involves our cognition.

 But enough with spoilers and start with ancient history.